-This is a transcription of an interview between Barry Scherr and Ainsley Morse, the first installment in a new of AATSEEL/SEEB project to create an archive of the history of our field.
-If you are interested in interviewing an emeritus faculty member, please contact us at email@example.com!
+This is a transcription of an interview between Barry Scherr and Ainsley Morse, the first installment of a new AATSEEL/SEEB project to create an archive of the history of our field.
+If you are interested in interviewing an emeritus faculty member, please contact us at firstname.lastname@example.org!

 Ainsley Morse (AM): So the first question is about your own education—what was it like—it says “pros and cons,” so, what worked and what was not so great.